Grand Trunk Western 6039: Revenue service

-During the 1920s, the 4-8-2 "Mountain" type became increasingly famous with various class 1 railroads in North America for proving their worth in pulling fast passenger trains and heavy freight trains.
+During the 1920s, the "Mountain" type became increasingly famous with various class 1 railroads in North America for proving their worth in pulling fast passenger trains and heavy freight trains.
 The Canadian National Railway (CN) purchased sixteen locomotives with this wheel arrangement in 1923, and they proved to be so successful, that the railroad purchased twenty-one additional units the following year.
-Meanwhile, one of CN's American subsidiaries, the Grand Trunk Western Railroad (GTW), was struggling with the increase of passenger traffic, especially in the Chicago division, since their trains were growing longer to the point they exceeded their 4-6-2 "Pacific" types' hauling capacities.
+Meanwhile, one of CN's American subsidiaries, the Grand Trunk Western Railroad (GTW), was struggling with the increase of passenger traffic, especially in the Chicago division, since their trains were growing longer to the point they exceeded their "Pacific" types' hauling capacities.
 Since double-headers would be a more costly practice, a larger locomotive was needed for the railroad's roster.
 Between 1923 and 1930, the GTW purchased a total of fifty-nine 4-8-2 locomotives for their roster, and they were classified as U-1-as, U-1-bs, U-1-cs, U-1-ds, and U-1-es, designed by the GTW's Chief Mechanical Engineer of the time Thomas H. Walker.
 For the U-1-c class, the GTW approached the Baldwin Locomotive Works of Philadelphia, Pennsylvania to place an order of five locomotives in 1925, and they were numbered 6037–6041.

 These locomotives also featured Elesco feedwater heaters, power reverse gear, and mechanical stokers, and they were the first on the GTW to feature both Vanderbilt tenders and enclosed, all-weather cabs.
 No. 6039 was the third member of the class, and it was initially used by the GTW to pull heavy passenger trains between Chicago, Illinois and Port Huron, Michigan.
-Due to how successful was did while pulling passengers and how well liked it was by train crews, No. 6039 was often seen on fast freight trains beginning in the early 1930s.
+Due to how successful it did while pulling passengers and how well liked it was by train crews, No. 6039 was often seen on fast freight trains beginning in the early 1930s.
 As time progressed, the GTW had given No. 6039 and the other U-1-cs a number of modifications; during the mid-1930s the U-1-cs were all equipped with roller bearings on leading and trailing trucks on the locomotive itself rather than the friction bearings they were initially built with.
 During the 1940s, No. 6039 was reported to have received vanadium steel main frames and boxpok driving wheels, but not all of them were applied at the same.
 A photographer reportedly caught No. 6039 at Elsdon terminal in March 1939 with boxpok wheels only on the second driving axle, while on September 21, 1941, it was reportedly caught having the boxpok wheels on the first, second, and third axles, but not on the fourth axle.
 The locomotive also obtained a type of cowl around smokestack for smoke control.
 However, this was later removed for proving to be ineffective.